 What is a Credit Utilization Ratio?

 Trying to understand how your credit score is calculated can be a tough task.
 A variety of sources claim some factors have a greater influence than others, which can add confusion to understanding the best way to utilize your credit cards.
-New Era Debt Solutions discusses one of these factors and how it can impact your credit score.
+New Era Debt Solutions discusses one of these factors and how it can impact your credit score – the credit utilization ratio.

 What is the credit utilization ratio?

-Sometimes referred to as a credit utilization rate, your debt utilization ratio is your balance amount compared to your credit card limit.
-You can calculate your unique credit utilization ratio by using the debt ratio utilization formual which involves dividing the amount of revolving credit you have by the total you have available.
+Sometimes referred to as a credit utilization rate or debt utilization ratio, your credit utilization ratio is your balance amount compared to your credit card limit.
+You can calculate your unique credit utilization ratio by using the debt ratio utilization formula which involves dividing the amount of revolving credit you have by the total credit you have available.
 Revolving credit is simply credit that is renewed once you pay off the amount owed on your account.
 It the opposite of installment credit, where you have fixed payments each month.

 What is the best credit utilization ratio?